zerofo/sys-con/README.md

 Only **USB** connection is supported (For Bluetooth connection prefer to use ndeadly's [MissionControl](https://github.com/ndeadly/MissionControl))

 ## Installation
 Download the latest zip from the [releases page](https://github.com/o0zz/sys-con/releases).
-Extract it to your SD card and boot/reboot your switch.
+Extract it to your SD card root folder and boot/reboot your switch.

 ## Configuration
 sys-con comes with a configuration folder located in `/config/sys-con/`.
 It contains configuration for controllers (Button mappings, sticks configuration, triggers configuration, deadzones...).